Events & Outreach

 LASP Science Seminars

-We are currently seeking speakers for our Spring 2024 seminar series.
-If you or a colleague would like to give a seminar, please contact the seminar organizers:
+We are currently seeking speakers for our Spring 2025 seminar series.
+If you or a colleague would like to give a seminar, please contact one of our Science Seminar Committee members:

 Sonal Jain (Planetary)